I don’t blog.

-I do not blog now, primarily because after doing it for a few years, I realized that whatever I say about libraries or working in them, no matter how philosophical, idealistic, insightful, or abstract, could be construed as criticism of my own library.
-It just makes people nervous.
+I do not blog now, primarily because after doing it for a few years, I finally realized that whatever I have to say about libraries or working in them–no matter how philosophical, humorous, idealistic, insightful, abstract or true–could be construed as criticism of my own library.